ggmessier/ggmessier.github.io/pages/litsearch.md

 - "Of all the new work coming out, what do I find the most exciting or innovative?"

 ## Some Helpful Tools
-When keeping track of the papers relevant to your research area, consider using a paper database program.
-One example is JabRef which organizes papers and stores references in the native bibtex format used by Latex.
-However, there are other programs out there.
+When keeping track of the papers relevant to your research area, you must use a bibliography database program.
+The standard we use in our group is [Zotero](https://www.zotero.org/).